FedDrive: Generalizing Federated Learning to Semantic Segmentation in Autonomous Driving: Experiments

 \subsection{Implementation Details}

 To fully exploit the limited capabilities of local devices, we choose a BiSeNet V2 \cite{bisenetv2} architecture, a lightweight network with two principal branches capturing spatial features and high-level semantic context.
-We minimize the cross-entropy loss on every client using SGD with an initial learning rate of $0.05$ for Cityscapes and $0.1$ for IDDA, momentum $0.9$, weight decay $0.0005$, and batch size $16$.
-We point out that when the clients do not have enough samples to use 16 as batch size, we virtually double their dataset by flipping the images horizontally.
+For simplicity, we use the common vanilla FedAvg aggregation with SGD as server optimizer for all the experiments, with learning rate $1$.
+We also provide an ablation on the server optimizer, showing that adding momentum helps reaching very high performances in the uniform and heterogeneous settings and seen domain, while giving only few points of improvement in the domain shift case.
+We minimize the cross-entropy loss on every client with SGD as local client optimizer with an initial learning rate of $0.05$ for Cityscapes and $0.1$ for IDDA, momentum $0.9$, weight decay $0.0005$ for Cityscapes and no weight decay for IDDA, and batch size $16$.
+We point out that when the clients do not have enough samples to use 16 as batch size, we virtually double their dataset by horizontally flipping the images.
 Following \cite{bisenetv2}, we use a polynomial learning rate schedule on every client, \textit{i.e.} the initial learning rate is multiplied by $(1 - \frac{\text{iter}}{\text{max\_iter}})^{0.9}$.
 We apply OHEM (Online Hard-Negative Mining) \cite{shrivastava2016training}, selecting 25\% of the pixels having the highest loss for the optimization.
-We apply a standard data augmentation pipeline: we randomly scale the images in the range $(0.5, 1.5)$ for Cityscapes and $(0.5, 2)$ for IDDA, then extract a crop with size $512\times1024$ for Cityscapes and $512\times928$ for IDDA.
-Following a convergence analysis, we decide to use $5$ clients per round and $2$ local epochs as it is the optimal combination in terms of speed of convergence and overall runtime.
-In the lack of a previous reference, we set the total number of rounds for all the experiments at $1500$; as evidence, the trend of the curves and the contributions of the approaches are already clear and unambiguous within this number of rounds.
-Due to the instability of test results associated to varied round samplings, we report the average mean intersection over union (mIoU) of the last $9$ evaluations, which are performed every $50$ rounds.
+We apply a standard data augmentation pipeline: we randomly scale the images in the range $(0.5, 1.5)$ for Cityscapes and $(0.5, 2)$ for IDDA, then extract a crop with size $512\times1024$ for Cityscapes and $512\times928$ for IDDA Following a convergence analysis, we decide to use $5$ clients per round and $2$ local epochs as it is the optimal combination in terms of speed of convergence and overall runtime.
+In the lack of a previous reference, we set the total number of rounds for all the experiments at $1600$, We decide to report the mean and the standard deviation of the mean Intersection over Union (mIoU) of the evaluations every $5$ rounds over the last $100$ rounds due to some instability of the test results.